OMNI-SLO-Monitoring/logging-module/README.md

 # Logging Module

-Provides a Nest Module that exports a Service used for logging.
+Provides a Nest Module that exports a Logging Service.
 It sends logs to the [IssueCreator](https://github.com/ccims/issue-creator).

 ## Installation

 Install: `npm i https://github.com/ccims/logging-module.git`

+The IssueCreatorUrl can be currently found at "http://localhost:3500".

 ## Usage